robhinds/food-science-site/reviews/_posts/2021-01-31-subwolfer-pizza-wings.md

 It has been noted that over longer, or hotter cooks, some of the ingredients can char a little - this is an un-avoidable feature of any rub that makes heavier use of dried herbs, so use judiciously when cooking (you can apply later on in the cook, or wrap/cover to protect the seasoning later in the cook).
 <br>
 <br>

-You can purchase _Pizza Wings_ plus other rubs and sauces <a href="https://www.subwolfer.co.uk/shop/p/rub-wolfer-pizza-wings-50g-pouch?utm_source=robbishfood" target="_blank">direct from the SubWolfer website</a> (where Metalhead Mayo is also available, if you were placing an order!)